tanowaf/WAF-Core/README.md

 - HTTPS support
 - HTTP2, HTTP3 support
 - Documentation
+- support for Swoole and OpenSwoole PHP runtimes is in progress...

 See the [Roadmap](Roadmap.md) for a detailed list of features not yet implemented.